breezedeus/Coin-CLIP/README.md

-# Coin Search Engine by Coin-CLIP 🪙
+# Coin Retrieval by Coin-CLIP 🪙
 Based on OpenAI's **[CLIP](https://huggingface.co/openai/clip-vit-base-patch32) (ViT-B/32)** model,
 we build the **[Coin-CLIP](https://huggingface.co/breezedeus/coin-clip-vit-base-patch32) Model** `breezedeus/coin-clip-vit-base-patch32`,
 which is fine-tuned on more than `340,000` coin images using contrastive learning techniques.
 **Coin-CLIP** aims to enhance feature extraction capabilities for coin images, thereby achieving more accurate image-based search functionality.
 This model combines the powerful capabilities of Visual Transformer (ViT) with CLIP's multimodal learning ability, specifically optimized for coin images.

-To further simplify the use of the **Coin-CLIP** model, this project provides tools for quickly building a coin image feature search engine.
+To further simplify the use of the **Coin-CLIP** model, this project provides tools for quickly building a coin image retrieval engine.

 # Comparison: Coin-CLIP vs. CLIP